canvasxyz/canvas/docs/index.md

 Unlike blockchain-based distributed applications, Canvas applications have somewhat different properties:

+* **TypeScript-based**: Write action calls in TypeScript.
+  Build on millions of packages from NPM & Github.
+* **No crypto required**.
+For building apps, not launching tokens.
 * **Realtime multiplayer**: Actions sync in real time.
 If you're familiar with Figma, Notion, or Google Docs' multiplayer capabilities, Canvas gives you similar capabilities.
-* **TypeScript-based**: Build on millions of packages from NPM & Github.
-* **No crypto required**.
-For building apps, not launching tokens.
-* **No consensus algorithm**.
-Developers define how they want to handle consensus and actions from the past.
-* **Define your own conflict resolution**.
-When multiple writers edit the database concurrently, you can define custom conflict resolution strategies (e.g. CRDTs, or surface conflicts to the user).
 * **Unlimited throughput**.
 Applications run as fast as your server, without waiting for consensus.

-In general, it's appropriate for non-financial applications.
+* **Define your own conflict resolution**.
+When multiple users update the database concurrently, you can define custom conflict resolution strategies (e.g. CRDTs, surface conflicts to the user).
+  By default, recent writes overwrite earlier ones.
+* **Consensus not included**.
+You define how to finalize actions.

+For document-oriented, directory-like, or social applications, most of these concerns are easy to work around.

+For decentralized financial applications, consider using Canvas in conjunction with a blockchain.

-### Reconciling History
+## Reconciling History

+There are a few unique concerns that appear when you make an application a distributed system.

 Each Canvas application executes over a distributed log.
-By default, anyone can add branches to any point in the log, and different nodes might be appending to different branches of the log at any time:
+By default, anyone can add branches to any point in the log, and different nodes could append to different branches of the log at any time:

 ```
 ```

-When nodes diverge on their interpretation of history, new branches may be added anywhere in the history of the application, including in the past.
+If nodes diverge on their interpretation of history (e.g. if a node goes offline), new branches may be added anywhere in the history of the application, including in the past.

 To resolve this, we have a few options: